vinceskahan/junk/README.md

 ### (8) Test the RSYNC uploader works

-For a 'pip' installation of weewx, remember to activate your venv as always by running `source ~/weewx-venv/bin/activate`.
+For a 'pip' installation of WeeWX, remember to activate your venv as always by running `source ~/weewx-venv/bin/activate`.

 A successful test does not prompt you for a password.